michaelgrosner/tribeca/README.md

 ### Charts

-The metrics are not saved anywhere, is just UI data collected with a visibility retention of 6 hours, to display over time:
+The metrics are not saved anywhere, is just UI data collected with a visibility retention of n hours (where n is the value of `profit` quoting parameter), to display over time:

  * Market Fair Value with High and Low Prices
  * Trades Complete